nelsonsaake/lyli-hugo-web/content/story/day 1 - intro.md

 draft: false
 ---

 I was at work, a very busy day.
 I worked at the IT department of an examination company.
-The work was mostly fixing thing.
+The work was mostly fixing things.
 We worked on laptops, desktops, printers...
 Sometimes we will put together about 5 laptops and network them together with a printer and one machine is setup to be the sever.
 We also handle walk-in problems related to software programs issued by the company. <!--more-->

 One day at work, I got to work on a Laptop.
 It was old, had a few cracks and scratches but it was steady.
 It was one of those laptops that had a place for CDs.
 We call the thing that takes the CD, the `CD ROM Drives`.
 This laptop's CD ROM Drive was loose.
 It could easy fall out if you're not careful.
 The laptop was small about 14ichs.